httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Specifying Server Behaviour {#resource}

-The most effective way to specify an application's server-side HTTP behaviours is in terms of the following protocol elements:
+The server-side behaviours of an application are most effectively specified by defining the following protocol elements:

 * Media types {{!RFC6838}}, often based upon a format convention such as JSON {{?RFC8259}},
 * HTTP header fields, as per {{headers}}, and
 * The behaviour of resources, as identified by link relations {{!RFC8288}}.

-By composing these protocol elements, an application can define a set of resources, identified by link relations, that implement specified behaviours, including:
+An application can define its operation by composing these protocol elements to define a set of resources that are identified by link relations and that implement specified behaviours, including:

 * retrieval of their state using GET, in one or more formats identified by media type;
 * resource creation or update using POST or PUT, with an appropriately identified request content format;